-The Warrants evidenced by this Warrant Certificate are part of a duly authorized issue of Warrants entitling the holder on exercise to receive shares of Common Stock and are issued or to be issued pursuant to a Warrant Agreement dated as of , 2015 (the "Warrant Agreement"), duly executed and delivered by the Company to , as warrant agent (the "Warrant Agreemet"), which Warrant Agreement is hereby incorporated by reference in and made a part of this instrument and is hereby referred to for a description of the rights, limitation of rights, obligations, duties and immunities thereunder of the Warrant Agreement may be obtained by the holder hereof upon written request to the Company.
+The Warrants evidenced by this Warrant Certificate are part of a duly authorized issue of Warrants entitling the holder on exercise to receive shares of Common Stock and are issued or to be issued pursuant to a Warrant Agreement dated as of , 2015 (the "Warrant Agreement"), duly executed and delivered by the Company to , as warrant agent (the "Warrant Agreement"), which Warrant Agreement is hereby incorporated by reference in and made a part of this instrument and is hereby referred to for a description of the rights, limitation of rights, obligations, duties and immunities thereunder of the Warrant Agent, the Company and the holders (the words "holders" meaning the Registered Holders or Registered Holder) of the Warrants.
+A copy of the Warrant Agreement may be obtained by the holder hereof upon written request to the Company.
 Defined terms used in this Warrant Certificate but not defined herein shall have the meanings given to them in the Warrant Agreement.